 If you are a teacher or science educator and would like a GA employee to work with your class/school/program, you can place your request on the GASSSS Matchmaker site or you can contact Dr. Larry Woolf to communicate your request to GA employees.

 The Foundation has created a resource room to support employees involved in education outreach and the GASSSS program.
-Please visit A20/2008 to see many different types of educational resources available to employees.
+Please visit A20/2008 to see many different types of educational resources available to employees or visit the Outreach Materials site.

 General Atomics wins Air Force Association Citation of Honor for STEM education outreach programs.